 6. Your system’s size

-Another important factor you need to keep in mind is the size of your existing solar system.
+Another important factor you need to keep in mind is the size of your existing solar PV system.

 For your system to still be eligible for Australia’s rebates, your panels’ capacity must not be more than 100 kW.
 For most Australian homes, 6.6 kW is sufficient anyway, so the government does give you a huge leeway.
 Still, it’s something worth considering.

-7. Battery storage
+7. Solar battery storage

 How to add more solar panels to your existing system